 RACE does not have a physical shelter.
 We depend on our foster homes to care for dogs until suitable permanent homes are found.
 This means you make a commitment to that particular dog (or dogs) until they are adopted.
 This could be a few days to several months.
 We do have some fosters that help if you need to go out of town and your dog hasn’t been adopted, however we do like to keep them for that reason, and when you’re back in town, you are responsible for your foster again.

 Fostering a dog is one of the most rewarding experiences you can have (other than adopting, of course).
 By taking an animal in need temporarily into your home you’re giving your foster dog the time he or she needs to be ready for adoption.
 This includes:

 How do I sign up to foster a dog?

+In order to foster, we MUST have you complete a volunteer application.
 Go to our Forms and Resources page, click on the Foster/Volunteer application, fill it out and submit it.
 Give us a week or so to process it and contact you.